-23. The ISU supported the Presidency in a number of areas including by carrying out research on all instances in which States Parties have taken decisions on reporting, providing an initial draft of the guide to reporting and arranging a series of meeting for discussion of this draft and proposing amendments to the reporting guide, when relevant, providing support to the Committee of Cooperative Compliance and for the implementation of the President's mandate concerning stockpile destruction, making arrangements to ensure a successful intersessional meeting, carrying out preparations for the Fourteenth Meeting of the States Parties including the preparation for five informal meeting in advance of the meeting and ensuring that delegates were informed about the proceedings, amongst other tasks .

-24. The ISU provided support to the incoming presidency by providing detailed briefings on a number of issues concerning the hosting of a Meeting of the States Parties as well as preparing documents and providing support to the Presidency in communicating it key objectives under its Presidency, amongst other.
-This assistance included a mission to the capital of one of the States Parties in question to brief senior officials.
+- 25. The ISU supported the Presidency in a number of areas including by carrying out research on all instances in which States Parties have taken decisions on reporting, providing an initial draft of the guide to reporting and arranging a series of meetings for discussion of this draft and proposing amendments to the reporting guide; when relevant, providing support to the Committee on Cooperative Compliance and for the implementation of the President's mandate concerning stockpile destruction, making arrangements to ensure successful intersessional meetings, carrying out preparations for the Fourteenth Meeting of the States Parties including the preparation of five informal meetings in advance of the meeting and ensuring that delegates were informed about the proceedings, amongst other tasks . - 26.
+The ISU provided support to the incoming Presidency by providing detailed briefings on a number of issues concerning the hosting of a Meeting of the States Parties as well as preparing documents and providing support to the Presidency in communicating its key objectives under its Presidency, amongst other.
+This assistance included a mission to the capital of one of the States Parties in question to brief senior officials. - 27.
+The ISU supported the Presidency in the hosting of the Fourteenth Meeting of the States Parties including by supporting the involvement of actors from other organisations to participate in victim assistance discussions as well as to celebrate International Day of Persons with Disabilities which takes place on 3 December.